PhoebusLyubil/phoebuslyubil.github.com/about.md

 <br>
 I hope that with your precious feedback I would be able to enhance my performance.
 Anyway this is a blog for turning the garden from fancy to reality in 30 years :)

+<h2>Disclaimer:</h2>

+The information in here is not intended as tax, legal, investment, retirement or any kind of advice or recommendations, these are just my hubbies.
+You are encouraged to seek advice from an independent professional advisor (You could contact me if you like, and then a proper work could be done by me :) ).
+The content is derived by R which has no guarantee at all.
+Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security or a strategy to do this.